odoo/documentation/legal/terms/online.rst

 configure Odoo for your specific needs.

-This support service does not include support to customize Odoo, develop new modules, or perform specific actions on your own database on your behalf. (e.g. recording data for you) Those services can be offered in extra through our Success Pack service offer.
+This support service does not include support to customize Odoo, develop new modules, or perform specific actions on your database on your behalf. (e.g. recording data, or configuring the system for you) Those services can be offered in extra through our Success Pack service offer.

 Support Service
 +++++++++++++++